rcbops/rpc-ceph/benchmark/README.md

 ebs_rbd_bench    - Direct random read and write tests using 16k blocks and ioengine=rbd (DEFAULT) osa_rbd_bench    - Direct random read and write tests using 4k blocks and ioengine=rbd

-By default only the ebs_rbd_bench will run.
-To run another test simply set it to true.

 Example:

 `osa_rbd_bench: true`